-As of 11:59pm Wed 22 July, it is mandatory for all people in Metro Melbourne and Mitchell Shire to wear face masks whenever they leave their homes, including at all times in the workplace.
-Fine for non-compliance: \$200 for individuals and up to \$9,913 for employers.
+As of 11:59pm August 2, it is also mandatory for people in the above municipalities and all of regional Victoria to wear face masks whenever they leave their homes, including at all times in the workplace.
+Fines for non-compliance: \$200 for individuals and up to \$9,913 for employers.

-Additional regions may be added to the Lockdown area at any time and the Premier has not ruled out moving to Stage 4 restrictions in the near future.
+Additional regions may be added at any time and the Premier has not ruled out moving to Stage 4 restrictions in the near future.
 Further information is available from the Vic Govt website at: